You are here: Home > Social Welfare > Irish social welfare system > Social insurance (PRSI) > Credited social insurance contributions

 You get credits automatically if you are fully unemployed and getting Jobseeker's Benefit.
 You can continue to get credits if you have used up your entitlement to Jobseeker's Benefit and qualify for Jobseeker's Allowance.

 You do not automatically get credits if you are getting Jobseeker's Allowance.
-You must have paid or credited PRSI contributions in either of the last two tax years to get credits with Jobseeker's Allowance.
+You must have paid or credited contributions in either of the last 2 tax years to get credits with Jobseeker's Allowance.

-You can sign on for credits, if you are not entitled to a social welfare payment or you are qualified adult on your spouse's, civil partner's or cohabitant's social welfare payment as long as you:
+You can sign on for credits, if you don’t qualify for a jobseeker’s payment or you are a qualified adult on your spouse's, civil partner's or cohabitant's social welfare payment and meet the qualifying conditions.

 • Available and capable of work